25 Useful Things to Know Before You Visit Tromso (2024-2025)

 • Many types of berries such as blueberries (blåbær), cloudberries (multe), lingonberry (tyttebær), strawberries (jordbær), raspberries (bringebær), black currant (solbær), and red currant (rips).

-These are some of the main ingredients, or common ones, that you’ll see on menus in Tromso.
+These are some of the main ingredients or common ones, that you’ll see on menus in Tromso.

 Gluten-free, Vegan, and Vegetarian Food in Tromso

 If you’re a vegan or vegetarian, 99% of places will have an option for you.
+You can see on a menu if something is ‘vegansk’ (vegan) or ‘vegetarisk’ (vegetarian).

 If you’re celiac or not eating gluten, just ask for ‘gluten-fri’ options when you’re at a restaurant.
 You will also see several gluten-fri options in grocery stores.